PyramidMvc/piramit/README.md

 The status code and response body are then printed out using `$response->getStatusCode()` and `$response->getBody()`.

 ### 2. Handling Responses
-You can easily work with the response object returned from the HTTP client.
+You can easily work with the response object returned from the HTTP request.
 The Response object provides methods for retrieving status codes, headers, and the response body.

 ### Example: Checking the Status Code
 ```php